dallaswmorgan/happycamper/docs/README.md

 **Objective:** Functioning rails project with front-end auth and login/signup modal.
 Guest login available.
 Guest user seeding completed.

-### Phase 2: Site model with featured sites (1 day)
+### Phase 2: Site model with featured sites.
+Users can list sites (2.5 days)

 **Objective:** Featured sites are displayed on homepage with links to site detail page.
 Sites can be grouped by region.
-Site seeding completed
+Users can create sites.
+Users can add photos to sites using form.
+Site and user seeding completed.

 ### Phase 3: Site search page with google maps and search bar (2 days)